DevOps-MBSE/AaC/.github/pull_request_template.md

 - None

 # Checklist:
-- [ ] Code follows the style guidelines of this project
+- [ ] Code follows the style guidelines of this project.
-- [ ] Code is commented (at minimum new code, but if legacy code is missing comments try to update.)
+- [ ] Code is commented (at minimum new code, but if legacy code is missing comments, try to update.)
-- [ ] Updated documentation accordingly
+- [ ] Updated documentation accordingly.
-- [ ] My changes generate no new warnings
+- [ ] My changes generate no new warnings.
-- [ ] Have updated new and existing unit tests accordingly
+- [ ] Have updated new and existing unit tests accordingly.
-- [ ] Unit tests pass locally
+- [ ] Unit tests pass locally.
-- [ ] Pipeline completes and passes all stages
+- [ ] Pipeline completes and passes all stages.
-- [ ] Linked associated items to be closed
+- [ ] Linked associated items to be closed.